 The Madrona Marsh Preserve is located in Torrance, California.
 It is a type of wetland called a vernal marsh.
 "Vernal" means spring or green.
-Because Madrona Preserve’s wetlands does not built-in water source, but is the lowest point in the surrounding area, some rain water ends up here, like the bottom of the saucer.
-When the winter and spring rain falls, enough water accumulates to sustain the marsh and provides a resting spot for migrating birds.
+Madrona Preserve’s wetlands does not have a built-in water source.
+When the winter and spring rains fall, enough water accumulates to sustain the marsh and provides a resting spot for migrating birds.
 The Madrona Marsh is an "urban oasis", providing valuable habitat in this urban area for birds, insects, spiders, frogs, reptiles, and small mammals.

-The Madrona Marsh Preserve is an educational and recreational resource for the City.
-Opportunities include nature walks, docent tours, bird watching and more.
+The Madrona Marsh Preserve is an educational and recreational resource.
+Staff and volunteers offer nature walks, docent tours, bird watching and more.

-Directly across the street the from the Preserve is a Nature Center, which is an educational and interpretive center for the Madrona Marsh Preserve's natural resources and places the Preserve within its regional context.
-The Nature Center is a place where the wonders of nature can be explored and enjoyed by all ages within the community.
-The Center offers many educational programs and workshops, and houses, laboratories, books and other aids to understanding this unique habitat.
+Directly across the street the from the Preserve is the Nature Center.
+This is an educational and interpretive center for the Madrona Marsh Preserve's natural resources and places the Preserve within its regional context.
+The Nature Center is a place where the wonders of nature can be explored and enjoyed by all ages.
+The Center offers many educational programs, workshops and houses laboratories, books and other aids to understanding this unique habitat.

 3201 Plaza del Amo